 Action means recognizing your own relationship with whiteness by questioning whose norms you are upholding when you talk about closing the achievement gap or strategies to address students that are falling behind.
 It takes an understanding of the fact that our students are measured, tested and graded by a system that upholds white supremacist ideals.
 It means stopping yourself from correcting students that are not speaking proper English, or even not holding a conversation in English at all.

 Action means taking responsibility for your role in the work of dismantling racism and power structures in our own faculty lounge, having those difficult conversations and not only recognizing racism when we are confronted with it, but also naming it for what it is.
 It’s time to admit that there is a “white chalk line” that encircles us as we push to hide stories about how educators have mistreated students in the classroom, particularly our Black students.
 It’s a line that we are too easy to step behind when we hear a comment in the faculty room that makes us cringe.

 It’s a line that would be so easy to erase, if only we would just pick up the eraser and get to work.

 Melissa Tomlinson, NJEA member

-Melissa Tomlinson is a special education teacher at Buena Regional Middle School and a member of the NJEA Delegate Assembly, among other state and local association leadership roles.
+Melissa Tomlinson is a special education teacher and a member of the NJEA Delegate Assembly, among other state and local association leadership roles.